Short-tailed snake: Behavior

 The short-tailed snake is as poorly understood as it is seldom-seen, rare and geographically limited.
 It is a burrowing snake that rarely appears above ground and does so even more rarely during the day.
 Like other snakes of the tribe Lampropeltini, it vibrates its tail when startled by predators or people but can be distinguished from a rattlesnake by its slender build and lack of a rattle.
 An excitable snake, it makes a poor captive and is protected against harassment or captivity by Florida law.
 Despite this, much of what little we know about the short-tailed snake has been based on observations of captive specimens.

 Diet

-Captive specimens show a keen preference for black-crowned snakes of the genus Tantilla and will often eat them exclusively, rejecting other species of small snake or lizard.
+Captive specimens of Lampropeltis extenuata show a keen preference for black-crowned snakes of the genus Tantilla and will often eat them exclusively, rejecting other species of small snake or lizard.
 It is possible that black-crowned snakes, some of which are themselves small, burrowing snakes endemic to Florida, comprise the entire diet of wild short-tailed snakes.
+In the wild this species has been known to eat all of the aforementioned species as well as the Florida worm lizard (Rhineura floridana), a fossorial amphisbaenian that is endemic to Florida.

+Geographic range

+The short-tailed snake is found only in a handful of counties in central Florida.

-Habitat and range
+Habitat

-Found only in a handful of counties in central Florida, the short-tailed snake prefers sandy-soiled pine or oak woodlands, but may be found in other habitats, provided it has access to prey and suitable soil for burrowing.
+The preferred natural habitat of the short-tailed snake is sandy-soiled pine or oak forest or shrubland, but it may be found in other habitats, provided it has access to prey and suitable soil for burrowing.